 Still having trouble after reading these frequently asked questions?
 Please, contact us.

 Each course for which you are registered will have its own home page.
-You can access practice tests, lessons, and your records of test performances and improvement all from the course home page.
+You can access practice essays, lessons, and your records of essay performances and improvement all from the course home page.

 Each essay response receives a score in each of 8 skill categories: